Landlord insurance UK

 Subletting is the practice of letting out a property you do not own yourself.
 It is growing in popularity despite the fact it is usually not permitted in a rental agreement or covered by insurance.
 If you rent out properties, you may need to check to ensure your tenants aren’t subletting, as this could lead to your landlord insurance policy being invalidated if this isn’t allowed.
 Pikl’s insurance cover for short-term guests can protect against subletting in case something goes wrong.

 Subletting may be a breach of contract.
 As a landlord, if you consent to allow subletting, you’ll need to contact your landlord insurance provider and ask them for written confirmation that they will permit it.
-Alternatively, specialist landlord insurance such as the kind provided by Pikl can cover you for this.
+Alternatively, specialist landlord insurance such as the kind provided by Pikl can cover you against this this if it’s just for short-term guests.

 At present, we only insure properties based in the UK.